Happy End (band): Career

+Hosono, Matsumoto and vocalist Chu Kosaka had planned to form another band together, but Kosaka joined a production of Hair, so Eiichi Ohtaki, who had played with Hosono in a folk act reminiscent of The Kingston Trio, was recruited in his stead.
+Hosono chose Valentine Blue (ヴァレンタイン・ブルー) as the name of the new band because he would get depressed on Valentine's Day.
+In December, Shigeru Suzuki, who already had a reputation as a skilled guitarist in the band Skye, was invited to join after Hosono and Matsumoto heard him improvise over what would become "Juuni Gatsu no Ame no hi".
+In March 1970, Hosono, Matsumoto and Suzuki contributed to Kenji Endo's album Niyago.
+The group were also the backing band for Nobuyasu Okabayashi, performing on his album Miru Mae ni Tobe.
+In April 1970, Hosono decided to change the band's name.
+He chose Happy End based on Matsumoto's lyrics to the song of the same name.
+Matsumoto stated that at the time Happy End started, they were influenced by Moby Grape, Buffalo Springfield, and the Grateful Dead.

-Their self-titled debut album (written in Japanese as はっぴいえんど) was released in August on the experimental record label URC (Underground Record Club).
-This album marked an important turning point in Japanese music history, as it sparked what would be known as the "Japanese-language Rock Controversy" (ja:日本語ロック論争, Nihongo Rokku Ronsō).
+After Hosono bumped into Eiji Ogura, director of URC (Underground Record Club), Japan's first independent record label, he offered Happy End a recording contract and they began recording their own album in April 1970.
+Their self-titled debut album (written in Japanese as はっぴいえんど) was released in August.
+It marked an important turning point in Japanese music history, as it sparked what would be known as the "Japanese-language Rock Controversy" (ja:日本語ロック論争, Nihongo Rokku Ronsō).
 There were highly publicized debates held between prominent figures in the Japanese rock industry, most notably the members of Happy End and Yuya Uchida, regarding whether rock music sung entirely in Japanese was sustainable.
 Previously, almost all popular rock music in Japan was sung in English.
 The success of Happy End's debut album and their second, Kazemachi Roman released a year later, proved the sustainability of Japanese-language rock in Japan.